GovFi Prize

 Question 1

 Is the 80-20 Rule Operative for Financial Analysts’ Use of Financial Reports?
-(Prize amount: up to $8K)
+(Prize amount: Up to $8K)

 The 80-20 rule says that 80% of outcomes result from 20% of all causes.
 Applied to financial reporting, this could mean that some fraction of the information contained in the financial report satisfies the vast majority of the questions professional analysts (e.g., those who preform analysis as/for bond market participants) have about a local government.
 GFOA wants to know: what are the most common questions professional analysts have about local governments and what information are they most commonly using from financial reports?
 We also want to know the extent to which the most commonly used information satisfies the financial analysts total informational needs?
 Or put another way, what percent of the outcome (financial analysis complete) results from the most commonly used information?